-- Support legislative reform that would promote regulatory approaches or mandates that transfer state responsibilities to local agencies without constitutionally protected funding sources. - Support CEQA reform to facilitate public projects providing essential services. - Support efforts to improve or streamline CEQA efficiency without losing sight of the ultimate goal to thoroughly identify environmental impacts and mitigations. - Support policy and legislation to encourage economic development by streamlining duplicative regulations, providing tax incentives for business expansion or creation and implementing administrative efficiencies. - Pursue legislation that would specifically allow for the appointment of an alternate Trustee to the Mendocino County Employees Retirement Association Board of Retirement who would have voting authority in the absence of a Trustee appointed by the Board of Supervisors. - The proposed alternate Trustee would be appointed by the Board of Supervisors and would vote in any circumstance where any of the four Board of Supervisors appointees to the Board of Retirement is unable to vote. - The proposed alternate Trustee would be fiduciary of the retirement association and subject to the education and other requirements similarly to other Trustees on the Board of Retirement.
+- For the establishment of fuel breaks around/near communities, waive the provisions of the California Environmental Quality Act (CEQA) so that creation of the fuel breaks can occur minimizing future fire hazards to communities. - Support legislative reform that would promote regulatory approaches or mandates that transfer state responsibilities to local agencies without constitutionally protected funding sources. - Support CEQA reform to facilitate public projects providing essential services. - Support efforts to improve or streamline CEQA efficiency without losing sight of the ultimate goal to thoroughly identify environmental impacts and mitigations. - Support policy and legislation to encourage economic development by streamlining duplicative regulations, providing tax incentives for business expansion or creation and implementing administrative efficiencies. - Pursue legislation that would provide clear guidelines on fault thresholds for granting industrial disability retirements to employees.
+Current law is vague on when industrial disability retirements must be granted, regardless of contributing factors, or status of Workers' Compensation claims status. - Pursue legislation that would specifically allow for the appointment of an alternate Trustee to the Mendocino County Employees Retirement Association Board of Retirement who would have voting authority in the absence of a Trustee appointed by the Board of Supervisors. - The proposed alternate Trustee would be appointed by the Board of Supervisors and would vote in any circumstance where any of the four Board of Supervisors appointees to the Board of Retirement is unable to vote. - The proposed alternate Trustee would be fiduciary of the retirement association and subject to the education and other requirements similarly to other Trustees on the Board of Retirement.